Oils In Our Food

 Trans Fats and Hydrogenation

 People get very confused about oils as most oils have a mixture of saturated oils, monounsaturated oils and polyunsaturated oils in different ratios and so it is not a clear cut list of types of oils.
 There was a time in nutritional knowledge where fats where taught to be BAD but in fact natural fats are GOOD for us.
-Cholesterol is also taught to be bad but a certain amount of cholesterol is important for shielding the spinal cord and all of the nerves.
-In reading this you can see the importance cholesterol has on the brain.
-The omega 3, 6, 9 that we talk of are three of the more well known subgroups of fats or oils.Fats ( omegas) can be found in plants , animals, , poultry, fish, fish liver, fruit seeds, nuts, berry seeds, flower seeds, dairy and eggs.
+Cholesterol is also taught to be bad but a certain amount of cholesterol is important for shielding the spinal cord and all of the nerves, including the brain.
+The omega 3, 6, 9 that we talk of are three of the more well known subgroups of fats or oils.
+Fats ( omegas) can be found in plants, animals, poultry, fish, fish liver, fruit seeds, nuts, berry seeds, flower seeds, dairy and eggs.
 Wild organic animals, poultry and fish contain a much healthier source of omega oils than creatures that are fed processed grains( grains instead of grass etc.) or by products of natural foods.
-The same goes for plants where soils have been contaminated with chemical enhances , hormonal enhances, antibiotics, herbicides or pesticides.
+The same goes for plants where soils have been contaminated with chemical enhancers, hormonal enhances, antibiotics, herbicides or pesticides.
 Modern ways of farming alters the quality of the food and the quality of the fat nutritionally when we consume them.
 Fat is a natural holding ground for toxins.
 Therefor if we eat fats from foods laden with toxins then we are not eating for the gain of nutrition but in complete contrast purely adding unwanted toxins into your body.
-There are enough burdens aiding to comprimised health let alone adding more issues with unhealthy fats.
+There are enough burdens to compromise health without adding more issues with unhealthy fats.

-Still now, due to availability and the cheep price, many processed foods and restaurants readily use hydrogenated cooking oils.
-Food condiments, doughnuts, frozen pizza, margarine, dips, biscuits, take away foods, fried foods.
+Still now, due to availability and the cheep price, many processed foods and restaurants readily use hydrogenated cooking oils; food condiments, doughnuts, frozen pizza, margarine, dips, biscuits, take away foods, fried foods.
 This is a compelling argument for home made foods and reading labels.

-My professional and personal advice would be to AVOID:
+My professional and personal advice would be:

-- Soyabean oil, Corn oil, Cottonseed oil, Safflower oil, Canola oil, Vegetable oil, Sunflower oil, Grapeseed oil, Sesame oil, - not healthy PUFA
+- AVOID Soyabean oil, Corn oil, Cottonseed oil, Safflower oil, Canola oil, Vegetable oil, Sunflower oil, Grapeseed oil, Sesame oil, - not healthy PUFA

-- Trans fats or hydrogenated fats
+- AVOID Trans fats or hydrogenated fats

-FAVOURITE OILS ( look for organic, cold pressed, virgin oil)
+FAVOURITE OILS (look for organic, cold pressed, virgin oil)

 Olive Oil Saturated 14%, Monounsaturated 75%, Polyunsaturated 11%